shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 = 2.8.16 =
 * DHL Paket: Fix decimal field does not follow general decimal setting.
+* DHL Paket: Bump the tested up to.

 = 2.8.15 =
 * DHL Paket: Fix for countries with no zip format.
 Error creating a label.